aypjames/dcs-tech-test/README.md

 # DCS Employee Register - Tech Test

 An employee register for the Department of Customer Service (DCS).
-This full-stack web application was built using React Typescript (frontend) and Java Spring (backend) and MySQL.
-BEM methodology was used for SaSS styling, which also made reference to the Digital.NSW website (did you notice the favicon and the color variables??).
+This full-stack web application was built using React Typescript (frontend) and Java Spring (backend) and MySQL(database).
+BEM methodology was used for SaSS styling, which also made reference to the Digital.NSW website (did you notice the favicon and the color variables?).

 ## ScreenShots